 This group is involved in many fund-raising activities including a take-out lobster dinner for 800, a plant sale, a pancake breakfast and several dinners throughout the year.
 In conjunction with the UCW, it also organizes the monthly Supper Club.
 The group supports a number of community services as well as activities within the church.

-The Board of Trustees holds in trust the title to the real estate and property of Trinity-Clifton for the use and benefit of the congregation.
+The Boards of Trustees holds in trust the title to the real estate and property of Trinity-Clifton for the use and benefit of the community of faith.
 The Trustees also hold and administer funds left to the church.

 United Church Women

 The purpose of the United Church Women is “to unite women of the congregation for the total mission of the church and to provide a medium through which they may express their loyalty and devotion to Jesus Christ in Christian witness, study, fellowship and service.”
 At Trinity, there are three units which meet separately and jointly on a monthly basis from September to May.
 The UCW is involved in many activities which raise funds for church and community causes.